What to do if your landlord is trying to raise your rent unreasonably ?

 Take the Landlord to Consumer Court

-As a last resort if the landlord goes ahead with the unreasonable rent increase, sue them in consumer court for harassment and unfair trade practices.
-Hire a lawyer to make a strong case highlighting agreement violation, local rent laws, and financial duress being caused by their unjustified hike.
-The court can order the landlord to retract or lower the hike along with penalties.
+As a last resort, if the landlord goes ahead with the unreasonable rent increase, sue them in consumer court for harassment and unfair trade practices.
+Hire a lawyer to make a strong case highlighting agreement violation, local rent laws, and financial duress caused by their unjustified hike.
+The court can order the landlord to retract or lower the hike and penalties.